Keyes hangar battle

 Recess ambush

-Eliminate the Shade Elites and head in.
+Eliminate the platform Elites and head in.
 Just before you reach the platform there's a recess in the wall on the left.
 Station yourself within, hidden from unsuspecting covie reinforcements.
 Watch for them on your tracker, and let 'em have it with a shotgun or whatever as they come into view.
 Actually I quite like letting Elites go past, then sending streams of needles into their backs as they head onto the platform.
 Of course, you'll also have Flood to deal with.

 Platform pillar ambush

-Possibly after eliminating the Shade Elites, run to the platform pillar and stand on its far side, where you'll be out of sight of the reinforcement covies as they approach.
+Possibly after eliminating the platform Elites, run to the platform pillar and stand on its far side, where you'll be out of sight of the reinforcement covies as they approach.
 From here you can have a great time blasting the Elites as they go past, and blasting the Flood as they land just ahead of you.
 Lots of loose grenades will build up amid all that carnage you're wreaking, so be sure to set off some nice chain reactions along the way.
 Grunts may occasionally start needling you in the back or whatever, but you'll soon fix them eh?

 Corner shield fun